Massacres of Albanians in the Balkan Wars: Vilayet of Kosovo

 The Austro-Hungarian consulate in Belgrade reported that during February 1913, Serbian military forces executed all Albanian inhabitants of the villages of Kabash, Tërpezë, Lubisht and Gjylekar.
 Chetniks razed the Albanian quarter of Skopje and killed a number of the city's Albanian inhabitants.
-Numerous reports from the Balkan Wars including the series of articles from then journalist Leon Trotsky recorded state-organized massacres in numerous locations including Ferizaj, Gjakova, Gjilan, Pristina and Prizren with the total number of deaths at around 25,000.
+Numerous reports from the Balkan Wars including the series of articles from then journalist Leon Trotsky recorded state-organized massacres in numerous locations including Ferizaj, Gjakova, Gjilan, Pristina and Prizren with the total number of deaths at around 25,000 by early 1913.

+In 2001, a report was published with a list of 431 civilians who had been killed by Serbo-Montenegrin troops in Kosovo in 1912–13.
+Names, dates and locations were documented.
+The villages included Istog, Deçan, Klina, Dragash and Preševo, among many others mentioned below.

+Bujan

+In 1912, Serbian soldiers entered the village of Bujan in Lipjan and massacred 48 men, women and children.

+Kabashi and Korishë

+In 1912, Serbian troops massacred 102 Albanian men, women and children in the village of Kabashi and Korishë.

 Pristina

 When villagers heard about the Serbian massacres of Albanians in the nearby villages, some houses took the desperate measure of raising white flag to protect themselves.
 In the cases the white flag was ignored during the attack of Serbian army on Prishtina in October 1912, the Albanians (led by Ottoman and Ottoman Albanian officers) abused the white flag, and attacked and killed all the Serbian soldiers.
-The Serbian army subsequently used this as an excuse for the brutal retaliation against civilians.
+The Serbian army subsequently used this as an excuse for the brutal retaliation against civilians, including Albanian families and even their babies.

 The army entered Pristina on 22 October.
 Albanian and Turkish households were looted and destroyed, and women and children were killed.
 A Danish journalist based in Skopje reported that the Serbian campaign in Pristina "had taken on the character of a horrific massacring of the Albanian population".
-An estimated 5,000 people in Pristina were murder in the early days of the Serbian occupation.
+An estimated 5,000 people in Pristina were murdered around 23 October 1912.
 The events have been interpreted as an early attempt to change the region's demographics.
 Serbian settlers were brought into the city, and Serbian Prime Minister Nikola Pašić bought 1214 acre of land.
 Pristinans who wore a plis were targeted by the Serbian army; those who wore the Turkish fez were safe, and the price of a fez rose steeply.

-Gazimestan

-When Serb forces entered Gazimestan in 1913, they killed 5,000 Albanians.

 Gjakova

 Gjakova suffered at the hands of the Serbian-Montenegrin army.
 The New York Times reported that people on the gallows hanged on both sides of the road, and the road to Gjakova became a "gallows alley."
 The regional Montenegrin paramilitary abused the Albanian population.
+The village of Bobaj was torched and all of the locals were killed after four Serbian soldiers were beaten for trying to rape the women.

 Serbian priests forcibly converted Albanian Catholics to Serbian Orthodoxy.
-According to a 20 March 1913 Neue Freie Presse article, Orthodox priests and the military converted 300 Gjakova Catholics to the Orthodox faith; Franciscan Pater Angelus, who refused to renounce his faith, was tortured and killed with bayonets.
-The History Institute in Pristina reported that Montenegro converted over 1,700 Albanian Catholics to the Serbian Orthodox faith in the Gjakova region in March 1913.
 Albert von Mensdorff-Pouilly-Dietrichstein told Edward Grey in a 10 March 1912 interview that Serbian soldiers behaved in a "barbarous way" toward Muslim and Catholic Albanians in Gjakova.